SintLucasAllStars/PrisonBreak/README.md

 * Create a new inventory item RaftPart
 * Spread RaftParts through the terrain (Randomly/generatively gives extra points but could also be manually).
 * The player needs to collect all the raft parts and build a raft to escape the island.

+## Module 4 (2 weeks assignment)

+Polishing and finishing - These two weeks are to go throught the whole project and finish up all the details and make it into a fully playable, finished game.

+## Deadline 2019
+The deadline for delivery is the 2nd of April 2019 at 23:59